oskariorg/oskari-frontend/docs/md/digiroad/digiroad-featureselector/featureselector.md

     <th>Event</th><th>How does the bundle react</th>
   </tr>
   <tr>
-    <td>AfterMapLayerAddEvent</td><td>If the layer is a WMS layer and it has been defined in config (targetLayers), it creates a grid to the flyout and a vector layer and adds it to the map.</td>
+    <td>AfterMapLayerAddEvent</td><td>If the layer is a WMS layer and it has been defined in config (in targetLayers), it creates a grid to the flyout.
+It also creates a vector layer (for adding features on the layer) and adds it to the map.</td>
   </tr>
   <tr>
-    <td>AfterMapLayerRemoveEvent</td><td>Removes all the features bound to the layer and removes the grid from the flyout.</td>
+    <td>AfterMapLayerRemoveEvent</td><td>Removes all the features bound to the layer and removes the grid from the flyout.
+Also destroys the created vector layer.</td>
   </tr>
   <tr>
     <td>FeatureSelector.FeaturesAddedEvent</td><td>Adds the features sent by the event to the grid and binds a hover event to them.</td>